xiix0/scam/README.md

-Your life would be very empty if you had nothing to regret.
+Your mode of life will be changed for the better because of new developments.